Coding–that mystical geeky subject that confounds students and teachers alike. Confess, when you think of coding, you see:

 …when you should see

-December 7-13, Computer Science Education will host the Hour Of Code–a one hour introduction to coding, programming, and why students should love it.
+December 4-10, Computer Science Education will host the Hour Of Code–a one-hour introduction to coding, programming, and why students should love it.
 It’s designed to demystify “code” and show that anyone can learn the basics to be a maker, a creator, and an innovator.

 They provide a variety of self-guided tutorials that say “anybody can do this on a browser, tablet, or smartphone”.
 They even have unplugged tutorials for classrooms without computers.
 No experience needed.

-Over the next few weeks, I’ll share eight ideas that will energize your Hour of Code.
+Over the next week, I’ll share ideas that will energize your Hour of Code.
 They include (if the link doesn’t work, it’s because the article hasn’t posted yet):

-- Hour of Code Suggestions by Grade Level
+- Hour of Code Website Suggestions by Grade Level

 More Hour of Code resources